 My process is intuitive and material led.
 I choose fabrics for their honesty, texture, and ability to carry history.
 Stitching with immediacy and sensitivity, I build layered, abstract surfaces through mono printing, appliqué, and embroidery.
 Recent explorations include working with locally sourced wool and solar dyeing, infusing the cloth with gentle, natural hues and a sense of place, while consciously moving away from synthetic colour.

-In my studio, I surround myself with baskets of fabric scraps, tangled threads, oddments and treasures.
+In my studio, I surround myself with baskets of fabric scraps, monoprints, tangled threads, oddments and treasures.
 Everything is close at hand, especially my faithful Bernina, still going strong after 33 years.
 It is here, amidst quiet chaos and coastal memory, that my work continues to grow.